AWS WAF – Web Application Firewall Rules & ACLs

 • Each rule requires one top-level rule statement, which might contain nested statements at any depth, depending on the rule and statement type.

-• AWS WAF also supports logical statements for ANDOR, and NOT that you use to combine statements in a rule. for e.g.,
+• AWS WAF supports logical statements for AND, OR, and NOT that can be used to combine statements in a rule. for e.g.,

-• based on recent requests that you’ve seen from an attacker, you might create a rule that includes the following conditions with logical AND condition:
+• based on recent requests from an attacker, a rule might include the following conditions with logical AND:

 • The requests come from 192.0.2.44.